please note: cml is currently open for playdates on Thursdays-Sundays. please visit our playdates page to make a reservation.

 The Children’s Museum of the Lowcountry is a non-profit organization whose mission is to engage young children’s potential by inviting families of all backgrounds to explore environments and experiences that spark imagination and stimulate curiosity through the power of PLAY.

-Admission to the Museum is FREE for CML Members and children under 12-months-old, $10 for SC Residents and $12 for non-SC Residents.
+Admission to the Museum is free for children under 12-months-old, $10 for SC Residents and $12 for non-SC Residents.
 Your admission grants you access in and out of the Museum all day.
+Reserve your playdate here.

-Military personnel and Educators, along with their families, receive 10% off CML Memberships and Admission.
+Military personnel and educators, along with their families, receive 10% off CML Ticket Bundles and Admission.
 A valid military ID or educator employer ID must be presented to receive the discount.

 – Adults must remain with their children at all times.